oblador/react-native-keychain/README.md

 ## API

-### `setGenericPassword(username, password, [{ accessControl, accessible, accessGroup, service, securityLevel }])`
+### `setGenericPassword(username, password, [{ accessControl, accessible, accessGroup, service, creator, securityLevel }])`

 Will store the username/password combination in the secure storage.
-Resolves to `{service, storage}` or rejects in case of an error. `storage` - is a name of used internal cipher for saving secret; `service` - name used for storing secret in internal storage (empty string resolved to valid default name).
+Resolves to `{service, storage}` or rejects in case of an error. `storage` - is a name of used internal cipher for saving secret; `service` - name used for storing secret in internal storage (empty string resolved to valid default name); `creator` - name used for later deleting keychain entries in bulk.

 ### `getGenericPassword([{ authenticationPrompt, service, accessControl }])`